hydro-project/hydroflow/book/example_1_simplest.md

 ### A Note on Project Structure
 The template project is intended to be a starting point for your own Hydroflow project, and you can add files and directories as you see fit.
 The only requirement is that the `src/main.rs` file exists and contains a `main()` function.

 In this simplest example we did not use a number of the files in the template: notably everything in the `src/` subdirectory other than `src/main.rs`.
-If you'd like to delete those extraneous files you can do so, but it's not necessary.
+If you'd like to delete those extraneous files you can do so, but it's not necessary, and we'll use them in subsequent examples.